mbarcia/CSV-Payments-PoC/docs/index.md

 ## Getting Started

-New to the Pipeline Framework?
+New to The Pipeline Framework?
 Start with our [Getting Started](/guide/getting-started) guide to learn the basics.

 ## Guides

-To get started with the Pipeline Framework, explore these guides:
+To get started with The Pipeline Framework, explore these guides:

 ### Getting Started
 - [Getting Started](/guide/getting-started.html): Setting up the framework in your project